 - Join Twitter chats.
 Take a page from Biteable when it comes to engaging via Twitter chats:

-Speaking of Twitter chats, once you’ve made lots of relationships with your target audience on other chats, consider starting your own.
+Speaking of Twitter chats, once you’ve made many relationships with your target audience on other chats consider starting your own.

 However, before you rush: it’s crucial to do your homework.
 Ask yourself:

-- Does my audience really need another Twitter chat?
+- Does my audience need another Twitter chat?